itzzjb/dockai-benchmarking/README.md

 ## 1. Abstract
 To rigorously evaluate the efficacy of AI-generated Dockerfiles ("DockAI"), this research rejects single-dimensional metrics (e.g., measuring only image size) which fail to capture the holistic cost of software artifacts.
 Instead, we propose a multi-dimensional cost function, the **Composite Optimization Metric ($C_{final}$)**.

 This framework quantifies the trade-off between **storage efficiency**, **build latency**, **security posture**, and **syntactic quality**.
-The metric normalizes all values against an industry-standard baseline (Cloud Native Buildpacks), ensuring that the resulting score is a dimensionless ratio representing relative improvement or regression.
+The metric normalizes all values against an industry-standard baseline (Cloud Native Buildpacks), ensuring that the resulting score is a dimensionless ratio representing relative improvement or regression while avoiding edge-case distortions.

 ---